Aliases for ECM1 Gene

 GeneCards Summary for ECM1 Gene

 ECM1 (Extracellular Matrix Protein 1) is a Protein Coding gene.
-Diseases associated with ECM1 include Lipoid Proteinosis Of Urbach And Wiethe and Lichen Sclerosus.
-Among its related pathways are Cell adhesion_Cell-matrix glycoconjugates and ERK Signaling.
+Diseases associated with ECM1 include Lipoid Proteinosis Of Urbach And Wiethe and Lichen Sclerosus Et Atrophicus.
+Among its related pathways are ERK Signaling and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot Summary for ECM1 Gene